harveydevereux/CS2-CPP/README.md

 scaling algorithm see CREDITS for full details.

-The main additions are reading a certain file structure into the algorithm and outputing the cost and flow to a file, this is all wrapped into an MCMFProblem object which includes code to compile a Boost.Python module.
+The main additions are reading a certain file structure into the algorithm and outputing the cost and flow to a file, and this is all wrapped into an MCMFProblem object which includes code to compile a Boost.Python module.

+Additionally python methods are provided to solve for the trajectories in a Piecewise fashion by beggining each window (after the first) with the last frame of the previous window to converge to the correct result as is all the data was inputted at once.

 Currently the python module can perform [networkx.network_simplex](https://networkx.github.io/documentation/networkx-1.10/reference/generated/networkx.algorithms.flow.network_simplex.html) with a very significant speed up.